Computer Forensic Investigator: 2025 Career Guide

 Written by Coursera Staff • Updated on

 Computer forensic investigators help retrieve information from computers and other digital storage devices.
-The retrieved data can then be used in criminal investigations or as evidence in cases of cyber crimes.
-Learn whether this career at the intersection of cybersecurity and law enforcement might be a good fit for you and how to get started.
+Law enforcement and other organizations can use the retrieved data in criminal investigations or as evidence in cases of cybercrimes.
+Learn whether this career at the intersection of cybersecurity and law enforcement might be a good fit for you and how to begin.

 What do computer forensic investigators do?

-Much like a forensic investigator captures evidence from the scene of a crime, a computer forensic investigator gathers evidence found on computers, mobile phones, and other digital devices.
+Much like a forensic investigator captures evidence from a crime scene, a computer forensic investigator gathers evidence found on computers, mobile phones, and other digital devices.

 Tasks and responsibilities

 The specific tasks of a digital forensic investigator will vary depending on the company or agency and industry.
-These are some of the tasks you might expect to perform (based on actual job listings):
+Some of the tasks you might expect to perform (based on actual job listings) include:

 • Collect, process, analyze, and preserve digital evidence in criminal cases.